hipay/hipay-docs/hipay-enterprise-sdk-ios/05-Configuration.md

 ### Credentials

 Get a valid HiPay Enterprise API username and password.
-If you don't have any, please refer to the [Prerequisites and recommendations](#prerequisites-and-recommendations) page.
+If you don't have any, please refer to the [Prerequisites and recommendations](#prerequisites-and-recommendations) section.

 ### Determine your app URL scheme

 Sometimes, your users may be redirected to web pages, for example to follow the 3-D Secure workflow or to process payments with payment methods which cannot be natively supported by the SDK.

-To do so, the SDK presents your users with a `SafariViewController` web page (on iOS 9+).
+To do so, the SDK presents your users with a `SafariViewController` web page.
 Eventually, your users will be redirected back to your app using an [app URL scheme][apple-scheme].

 To find your app URL schemes, open your Xcode project settings: